top of page

 Resilience, Beauty, & Everything Inbetween - Mackenzie's reflection on Nepal

-Writer's picture: Nicole BlaserNicole Blaser
+Writer: Nicole BlaserNicole Blaser

 After 36 hours of travel, I landed in Kathmandu, greeted by the chaos and beauty of a city so alive with color and culture.
 Our first days were spent preparing for the trek, but the moments that stayed with me were visiting Kakani School, bringing jackets and a new water pump, and sipping tea while gazing at the Himalayas.
 Walking through sacred sites like Pashupatinath Temple, where life and death are intertwined in ways I had never seen, opened my heart and mind.